Lemoncode/master-frontend-lemoncode/04-frameworks/02-angular/11-rxjs/demos/02-retrieve-movie-list.md

 }
 ```

-We now can implement the `getProducts`
+We now can implement the `getMovies`

 ```ts
 import { HttpClient } from '@angular/common/http';